owntracks/booklet/docs/tech/json.md

 * `icon` is the name of a [Font-Awesome icon](http://fortawesome.github.io/Font-Awesome/cheatsheet/)
 * `prio` is `0` (OwnTracks blue), `1` (Yellow), `2` (Red)
 * `urlicon` (iOS only) should be the URL to a 40x40px image, but you should prefer `icon` as it avoids a HTTP round trip.
+* `ttl` defaults to 0 which means messages don't expire